Langerais/booking-review-scraper/README.md

 - Set max number of reviews to scrape
 - Select OpenAI model to use
 - Enter your OpenAI API key (required for analysis)

-Settings are saved to `settings.json` and automatically used on next run.
+- Add extra instructions for the AI (e.g. “Focus on cleanliness issues” or “Make it sound friendly and informal”)

----
+All settings are saved to `settings.json` and automatically reused on next run.

 ## 📁 File Structure